bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     servers require mail to be from a valid email address, therefore it is recommended to choose a valid email address here.

+use_mailer_queue
+    In a large Bugzilla installation, updating bugs can be very slow, because Bugzilla sends all email at once.
+If you enable this parameter, Bugzilla will queue all mail and then send it in the background.
+This requires that you have installed certain Perl modules (as listed by :file:`checksetup.pl` for this feature), and that you are running the :file:`jobqueue.pl` daemon (otherwise your mail won't get sent).
+This affects all mail sent by Bugzilla, not just bug updates.

 smtpserver
-    This is the SMTP server address, if the ``mail_delivery_method`` parameter is set to SMTP.
+    The SMTP server address, if the :guilabel:`mail_delivery_method` parameter is set to SMTP.
 Use "localhost" if you have a local MTA running, otherwise use a remote SMTP server.
-Append ":" and the port number, if a non-default port is needed.
+Append ":" and the port number if a non-default port is needed.

 smtp_username
     Username to use for SASL authentication to the SMTP server.
 Leave